Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a

-A pressure switch is simply a device that reacts to the changing pressure in a system and either opens or closes a circuit to cause an action in response to the changing pressure in the system.
+A pressure switch for an air compressor is simply a device that reacts to the changing air pressure in a system and either opens or closes a circuit to cause an action in response to the changing pressure in the system.

 As it reacts to the pressure change in a compressed air system, the pressure switch either allows or drops an outgoing signal that is used to initiate an action.

 In the case of our air compressor, the action is to turn on or turn off the electric motor of the air compressor.